 There’s nothing like a sparkling accessory to get your kids into the patriotic spirit.
 Perfect for waving at the local parade, these glittery wands would also make for a great photo opp.
 Get all the crafty details at Crafts Unleashed.

-Which July Fourth craft will you try with your little ones?
+Which 4th of July craft will you try with your little ones?